 -

-An American Social Science: International Relations (Stanley Hoffmann, 1977)
+Hoffmann 1977_An American Social Science: International Relations

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.